-For the rest of the day, the rain continued to fall, the sun never appeared once, and I ended up cutting a few kms off my route.
-But the sight of those three wild boar made it a day I would never forget.
+For the rest of the day, the rain continued to fall, and the sun never appeared once.
+But the sight of those three wild boar meant that my day walking around Virelles was unforgettable.

 Some of you might be looking at this and thinking that your garden shed is bigger.
 It probably is.
 This was the eco-cabin that I had booked for the night.
 It has electricity, but no WiFi.
 A a dry toilet.
 No running cold or hot water, but a tap a few meters away for drinking water.
 It has no sink or washbasin, but around the back is a “shower” which involves filling up a watering can from the (cold) tap, standing on a step, and lodging the watering can on a frame above your head, from whence the water apparently trickles down to give you a shower.
 (Having spent all day getting wet, this contraption didn’t really appeal to me).

 I had chosen this overnight accommodation because I wanted to see the stars.
 I wanted to be out in the countryside, far from city lights and streetlights for once, and to gaze up at the myriads of stars on a clear summer’s night!
 Unfortunately … although the rain stopped, the clouds remained.
 No single star was visible.